MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-case-handling-time.md

 ---
-title: Add case handling time widget to case forms (preview)
+title: Add case handling time widget to case forms
 description: Learn how to enable and configure the case handling time widget, which shows the total time customer service representatives spend on a case.
 author: gandhamm
 ms.author: mgandham